audioxide/data/data/posts/20180305-interviews-dylan-seeger.md

 title: "Dylan Seeger: &#8216;Albums take you on a journey that 4-minute singles will never replicate.&#8217;"
 author: fred
+blurb: "'Once you learn how to edit your ideas and be critical of your own work, it’s very possible to create a great record alone.'"
 ---
 ### [FRED](<https://twitter.com/thewhalelines>)
 #### 05\.03.02018